oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 Generation CRUD SPs for the new vm_device table Modify all relevant views & SP to have the hash field.

-Adding shared flag to disks :

-       shared              -- Indicates if disk is shared between multiple VMs

-*   Update relevant Views & SPs to include the shared column

 ### DAL

 Adding GenericDeviceDAO, GenericDeviceDAODbFacadeImpl , GenericDeviceDAOHibernateImpl